Cyclotron and processing facility

 Facility updates

-March 15, 2023: RPS achieved its 300th clinical production of 18F-FDG, with 3,714 patients receiving the locally produced radiopharmaceutical for their PET/CT scan.
-The 300th production of 18F-FDG is another major step towards a more reliable PET service for all Newfoundlanders and Labradorians.
+August 21, 2024: RPS achieved its 550th clinical production of 18F-FDG, with approximately 6,580 patients receiving the locally produced radiopharmaceutical for their PET/CT scan.
+The 550th production of 18F-FDG is another major step towards a more reliable PET service for all Newfoundlanders and Labradorians.

 Contact information